toyosi12/laravel-interswitch/README.md

 ```php
 INTERSWITCH_SITE_REDIRECT_URL="${APP_URL}/response"
 ```
-'response' as indicated above could be anything.
-This is the only variable in the test environment that is required.
+This is the only variable in the test environment that is required. 'response' as indicated above could be anything.
 The specified value indicates the url the user is redirected to after every transaction.
 Note: please ensure APP_URL is correctly defined.

 ### 2. Create payment route and view
-Create your route for payment in web.php.
+Create your payment route in web.php.
 Something like:
 ```php
 Route::get('pay', function(){
   return view('payment');